tarikstafford/style-guide/ios project structure.md

 - git commits should relatively small and conceivable in size, containing logical complete changes (an implemented feature)
 - large features / changes should be split to multiple commits
 - commit should not break project builds or introduce warnings

+## cocoapods

+- pods should be included to git repo - unless containing files that does not fit to github / bitbucket file size limit
+- pods that are not in use anymore should be removed